awcodes/scribble/README.md

 ## Global Configuration

-In a ServiceProvider you can set the default configuration for all instances of the editor with the `configureUsing` method.
+In the `boot` method of a ServiceProvider you can set the default configuration for all instances of the editor with the `configureUsing` method.

 ```php
 Scribble::configureUsing('content')